Woodside School students protesting the construction of

 “Go Steve.
 Susan and Rob Flint”

-Donna Howe, Environment Committee
+Donna Howe,

-Tom Johnson, Arts & Culture Committee (First Fridays)
+Johnson, Arts & Culture

 Millo Fenzi, Circulation Committee, Safe Routes to School